alinz/baker.go/README.md

       name: baker_net
 ```

-The service, should expose a REST endpoint which returns a configuration, the configuration endpoint act as a health check and providing realtime configuration:
+The service should expose a REST endpoint that returns a configuration, the configuration endpoint acts as a health check and provides real-time configuration:

 ```json
 [